shikhir-arora/karma-simple/README.md

 Create an OAuth2 bot using Discord's API.
 For this application, you will need the token.
 Visit https://discordapp.com/developers/applications/me/create to create an application.
 Name the application and save it - choose "Bot" afterwords and generate the token, client ID, etc. You will need to paste the client ID generated into the following URL: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=0

-Replace CLIENT_ID with the generated client ID.
+Replace **CLIENT_ID with the generated client ID.**

 Visit this link to add the bot to your server.

-Next, edit the index.js file to reflect the proper token at the top.
-The default folder for the localstorage that will store the karma as individial files as the string name with the integer karma (negative/positive) stored is "cache", which can be changed in index.js.
+Next, **edit the index.js file to reflect the proper token at the top.** The default folder for the localstorage that will store the karma as individial files as the string name with the integer karma (negative/positive) stored is "cache", which can be changed in index.js.
 Once done - save this file.

 # Run

-To run, simply npm install in the directory to install the node dependencies and wrappers.
+To run, simply **npm install** in the directory to install the node dependencies and wrappers.

-To start: node index.js
+To start: **node index.js**

 It will start logging to the console and inform when connected.
-Updates will be shown as [KARMA] string <direction> where <direction> is plus or negative.
+Updates will be shown as [KARMA] string {sign} where {sign} is plus or negative.

 (Example: [KARMA] user1 plus